How Much Does Laser Tattoo Removal Hurt? (Pain Guide)

 It does sometimes cause minor bleeding in the treated area.
 You might also notice quite a lot of redness, swelling or maybe even blisters.
 All the side effects usually go away on their own within 24 hours after the treatment.
 If you experience any severe symptoms, you should get it checked by a professional.

 In the weeks following treatment, you will most likely notice peeling or flaking of the skin.
-Scabs are also very normal—these are all part of the healing process and shouldn't be cause for concern.
+Scabs are also very normal—these are all part of the healing process and shouldn’t be cause for concern.
+Some scarring around the area can persist.

 While the skin is healing, it is crucial to take care of it as advised by the physician.
 There should be no sun exposure or pool activities.
 The skin is considered to be sensitive and porous and the pool is a breeding ground for bacteria—especially a public pool.
 You do not want bacteria to reach your treated area, as this could lead to infection.